Steve-xmh/Steve-xmh/README.md

 Greeting!
 I'm SteveXMH (aka Steve plus each first letter of my real name pinyin) or you can call me Steve Xiao as Xiao is my first name.

-Currently studying hard for Senior Final Exam, though it will be tough to work on but I will keep coding for anything I like!

 My favorite language is Rust language, and I'm working on a Minecraft Launcher called Sharp Craft Launcher, you can check it on [afadian](https://afdian.net/@SteveXMH)

 Also I'm good at lots of full stack stuffs.
 Such as backends (GO, Rust, NodeJS, Python) and frontends (JavaScript, TypeScript, HTML, CSS), also I'm currently remaking Scratch Player in Rust!